Friday, June 13, 2025

 Essential Nutrients for Muscle Definition

 Protein is crucial for muscle repair after core exercises.
-Eat 0.7–1 gram of protein per pound of body weight each day.
-Healthy fats like avocado and olive oil are good for your organs and energy.
+Consume 0.7-1 gram of protein daily depending on your body weight.
+Healthy oils like olive and avocado are suitable for your organs and energy.

 Fiber from veggies and whole grains helps digestion.
 It also reduces bloating that hides your abs.